geeknik/my-awesome-stars/README.md

 - [Glimesh/broadcast-box](https://github.com/Glimesh/broadcast-box) - A broadcast, in a box.
 - [mubeng/mubeng](https://github.com/mubeng/mubeng) - An incredibly fast proxy checker & IP rotator with ease.
 - [TomWright/dasel](https://github.com/TomWright/dasel) - Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
 Supports conversion between formats and can be used as a Go package.
+- [humanlayer/humanlayer](https://github.com/humanlayer/humanlayer) - HumanLayer enables AI agents to communicate with humans in tool-based and async workflows.
+Guarantee human oversight of high-stakes function calls with approval workflows across slack, email and more.
 - [crowdsecurity/crowdsec](https://github.com/crowdsecurity/crowdsec) - CrowdSec - the open-source and participative security solution offering crowdsourced protection against malicious IPs and access to the most advanced real-world CTI.
 - [activecm/rita](https://github.com/activecm/rita) - Real Intelligence Threat Analytics (RITA) is a framework for detecting command and control communication through network traffic analysis.
 - [hotnops/apeman](https://github.com/hotnops/apeman) - AWS Attack Path Management Tool - Walking on the Moon